jibrinx/jibrinx.github.io/index.md

 I have been an active member of <a href="http://www.sigecom.org">ACM Special Interest Group (SIGecom) on Economics and Computation </a> since 2020, Effective Altruism Network (EA Nigeria & EA Global) as well as being affiliated with <a href="https://blackinai.github.io/#/">Black in AI</a> and <a href="https://www.datasciencenigeria.org">Data Scientists Network</a> formerly known as Data Science Nigeria.

 In my free time I take pleasure in both watching and playing football.
 I have recently launched a digital technology mentorship program to provide guidance and opportunities for youths in my community to engage in positive, productive activities in the tech industry.
 For emphasis, Let me this to highlight the severity of the situation.
 If you randomly sampled 100 youths in my community, 65 are involved in internet scams, and the remaining 35 are at risk of eventually getting into it.
-It was Trevor Noah affirmed that 'Crime succeed because of one thing the government doesn't do: it cares' but will blame games help?  this is our collective failure as a society.
+It was Trevor Noah affirmed that said <i> "Crime succeed because of one thing the government doesn't do: it cares"</i>  but will blame games ever help?  this is our collective failure as a society.
 I have decided to be the humming bird and I am doing the best I can.
 <br>

 A quote that has stayed with me all through life and work is <strong><i> "A diamond is just a rock that refused to break under heat and pressure.”</i> by Matshona Dhliwayo.</strong>  I am still a 'diamond in the rough' and I owe my existence and progress to the grit and pressure that has formed me and is polishing me into who I am becoming... <br> <br>